Intrstng/RS-React-Course-2024Q3/README.md

 5. To start **testing** - run command in CLI `npm run test`

 6. To start **testing with coverage report** - run command in CLI `npm run test:coverage`

+7. To check how is data saved to Local Storage on unmount of the Search component, please click on the **Throw error on click** button to unmount Search component and control console in DevTools in your browser.